avgupt/NeuralArt/README.md

 # NeuralArt
-A simple Mobile application implements style transfer
+A simple Mobile application implements style transfer.

 ## Group 38
-Avishi, Vaseem Naazleen, Shivangi Tomar
+Avishi, Vaseem Naazleen, Shivangi Tomar.

 ## Neural Style Transfer
 Neural style transfer is an optimization technique takes two images
-* A content image
+* A content image .
 * A style reference image (such as an artwork by a famous painter) and blend them together so the output image looks like the content image, but  “painted” in the style of the style reference image.
 * Gatys et al(A Neural Algorithm of Artistic Style) introduced a way to use Convolutional Neural Network (CNN) to separate and recombine the image content and style of natural images by extracting image representations from response layers in VGG networks.

-The below shows how it looks :
+The below shows how style transfer looks :

 ![nst](https://user-images.githubusercontent.com/54474853/85428391-c13fdb00-b59a-11ea-9769-01affe0839ec.png)